Electric vehicle charging at night, blue charging cable connected to a dark sports car EV charging cable plugged into a car

 Are there EV lease options for vans or utes?

-Yes.
-For utes, both the BYD Shark 6 and the Ford Ranger are available as plug-in hybrids.
-For vans, there are fully electric options available in New Zealand right now, including the Ford e-Transit and the LDV eDeliver 9.
-Contact FleetPartners to find out what's available and right for your business.
+es, and there are some strong options available right now.
+For utes, both the BYD Shark 6 and Ford Ranger are available as plug-in hybrids.
+For vans, the Ford e-Transit and LDV eDeliver 9 are fully electric options available in New Zealand today.
+As the commercial EV market grows, we add new models as they arrive — contact us to find out what's the right fit for your fleet

 What are the tax and FBT considerations when leasing an EV in NZ?